 Ink, Press, Repeat: National Juried Printmaking and Book Art Exhibition

-Ink, Press, Repeat 2014, a national juried exhibition of traditional and digital print media and book art by 37 professional artists from across the United States, will be on view at the William Paterson University Galleries from November 3 through December 12, 2014.
-Gallery hours are Monday through Friday, 10 a.m. to 5 p.m. and on November 16, 23, and December 7 from noon to 4 p.m.
+Ink, Press, Repeat, a national juried exhibition of traditional and digital print media and book art by 48 professional artists from across the United States, will be on view at the William Paterson University Galleries from September 6 through October 14, 2016.
+Gallery hours are Monday through Friday, 10 a.m. to 5 p.m. and on select Sundays including September 18 and 25, and October 2 and 9 from noon to 4 p.m.
 Admission is free.
-An opening reception for the exhibit will be held on Sunday, November 9, from 2 to 4 p.m.
+An opening reception for the exhibit will be held on Sunday, September 18, from 2 to 4 p.m.

 This exhibition is made possible in part by funds from the New Jersey State Council on the Arts.
 The William Paterson University Galleries are wheelchair-accessible.
 Large-print educational materials are available.
 For additional information, please call the William Paterson University Galleries at 973-720-2654.